JetBrains/teamcity-documentation/topics/multinode-setup.md

-> * Since users will use the proxy server URL to access the TeamCity UI, this URL must be set as the "Server URL" on the __Administration | Global Settings__ page and inside [build agents' configs](configure-agent-installation.md).
+> * Since users will use the proxy server URL to access the TeamCity UI, this URL must be set as the **Server URL** on the __Administration | Global Settings__ page and inside [build agents' configurations](configure-agent-installation.md).
-> * The configs above are designed for the two-node TeamCity setup.
+> * The configurations above are designed for the two-node TeamCity setup.
 You can add more nodes if necessary.
 >
 {type="note"}